OfficeDev/TrainingContent/O3653/O3653-8 Deep Dive into the Microsoft Graph API/MSAL Lab.md

 ### Prepare the Visual Studio Solution
 Take an existing starter project and get it ready to write code that will use the Microsoft Graph.

-1. Locate the [\\\O3653\O3653-8 Deep Dive into the Microsoft Graph API\MSAL Lab Files](MSAL Lab Files) folder that contains a starter project that contains the framework of a Windows 10 application that you will update to call the Microsoft Graph using the native for the Microsoft Graph.
+1. Locate the [MSAL Lab Files](./MSAL Lab Files) folder that contains a starter project that contains the framework of a Windows 10 application that you will update to call the Microsoft Graph using the native for the Microsoft Graph.
 Open the solution **O365-Win-Profile** in Visual Studio.
-2. In the Solution Explorer, right-click the **O365-Win-Profile** solution node and select **Manage Nuget Packages for Solution**.
+2. In the Solution Explorer, right-click the **O365-Win-Profile** solution node and select **Restore NuGet Packages**.
-3. Click the **Updates** tab.
-4. Select the **Select all Packages** checkbox.
-5. Click the **Update** button.
-6. Click **OK**.
-7. Click **I Accept**.
-8. Add the Azure AD application's client ID to the project.
+3. Add the registered application's client ID to the project.
 Open the **App.xaml** file and locate the XML element with the string **ida:ClientID** in it.
 Paste in the GUID Client ID of the application you copied previously in this XML element.
-9. Update the scopes for the application.
+4. Update the scopes for the application.
 Open the file **AuthenticationHelper.cs** and locate the line that looks like this:

 	````c#
 	public static string[] Scopes = {